ISISComputingGroup/lewis-ess/README.rst

 -  Create one or more ``Interface``\ s over your ``Device`` to expose it as an EPICS IOC, a TCP listener, or on any other bespoke protocol you like
--  Access and control the ``Device`` while it is running via a "back door"
+-  Access and control the ``Device`` while it is running via a control server
--  Access and control the ``Simulation`` while it is running via a "back door"
+-  Access and control the ``Simulation`` while it is running via a control server
+-  Control server can be accessed via command-line utility, Python bindings, or JSON RPC.

 Additional Documentation
 ------------------------